GameServerManagers/LinuxGSM-Docs/FAQ.md

 [ FAIL ] Starting game-server: Ownership issues found
 =========================================================================

-The user that you're running LinuxGSM with doesn't own all of its files.
+The user that you are running LinuxGSM with does not own all of its files.

 More information, see [Ownership](https://github.com/GameServerManagers/LinuxGSM/wiki/File-Ownership)